LeoTsui/CS259D_Notes_HW/notes/A-IDS.md

 * Base IDS
     * Base classifiers
-        * NaïveBayes
+        * Naïve Bayes
-        * BayesNetwork
+        * Bayes Network
         * Decision Stump
-        * RBFNetwork
+        * RBF Network
     * **No assumptions on selection of baseline classifiers**
-    * 1O-folds cross-validation
+    * 10-folds cross-validation
 * *Loss Update*
     * Hedge/Boosting algorithm
 * *Mixing Update*
     * Bousquet and Warmuth's algorithm (2002)
     * Quick recovery property of the IDSs to deal with their favorite data
         * Remembering the past average weight vector
-* Supervised Framework:
+* Supervised Framework
     * Combine results of base IDSs
     * Receive the true label of the current sample
     * Measure losses between IDS outputs and true label